Cyphrme/Ed25519Tool/README.md

 Live demo: https://cyphr.me/ed25519_tool/ed.html

+All functions are ran locally.
+Nothing is sent or computed by a remote server (other than downloading the page itself).

-## This tool can run locally and offline
+## This tool may be used offline and does not need an Internet connection

 `git clone` this project to a local directory.